shimaore/tough-rate/test/data.coffee.md

                 done()
             .catch done

+        it 'should route registrant_host directly (using array)', (done) -> ready.then ->
+            provisioning.put _id:'number:3253',registrant_host:['foo:5080']
+            .catch done
+            .then ->
+              router = new CallRouter {provisioning, gateway_manager:gm, ruleset_of, statistics, respond:done, outbound_route:'registrant'}
+              router.plugin require '../plugin-registrant'
+              router.route '3253', '331234'
+              .then (gws) ->
+                gws.should.be.an.instanceOf Array
+                gws.should.have.length 1
+                gws.should.have.property 0
+                gws[0].should.have.property 'address', 'foo:5080'
+                done()
+            .catch done

         it 'should route numbers using routes', (done) -> ready.then ->
             router = new CallRouter {provisioning, gateway_manager:gm, ruleset_of, statistics, respond:done, outbound_route:'default'}